Coronavirus: Italy Orders Massive Shutdown; Cruise Ship Gets OK To Dock In California

 The quarantine includes the cities of Milan and Venice, as well as the entire northern region of Lombardy, Italy's financial heart.
 It affects more than 16 million people in coronavirus hotbed areas and is scheduled to remain in effect until at least April 3.

 Prime Minister Giuseppe Conte announced the move after confirmed cases in Italy spiked over the weekend.
-By Sunday more than 6,000 people were sickened and 366 dead — an uptick of 133 dead from the day before.
+By Sunday more than 7,300 people had been sickened and 366 had died — an uptick of 133 dead from the day before.

 "There will be a ban for everybody to move in and out of these territories and also within the same territory," Conte said.
 "Exceptions will be allowed only for proven professional needs, exceptional cases and health issues."